 How to Check if Your Protein Powder is Expired

 Give the powder packaging a good once over.
 However, the package may not have a use-by or sell-by date.
-From there, take a look (and smell) of the protein powder.
+From there:

-Additionally, clumping can also indicate that it’s time to throw the powder away.
-The clumps make it difficult for the powder to mix into a protein shake or other liquid.
+- Look for clumps: Clumping may indicate that it’s time to throw the powder away.
+The clumps also make it difficult for the powder to mix into a protein shake or other liquid.
+Discoloration can also indicate your protein is less than fresh.

 The previously mentioned studies on protein powder shelf life show a consistent pattern when it comes to extending the life of protein powders.
 Avoid excess: